lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 **Introduction:**
 This brief tutorial will illustrate how to use the histogram function in the Portal aspect of the Rubin Science Platform.
 It will consist of two parts.
 One ("A") will request all observations of a given location on the sky, and will provide a histogram of the number of visits as a function of time throughout the entire time span covered in the DP0.2 data set.
 This might be particularly valuable for studies of variability of celestial sources, for instance the measurement of a power density spectrum, used in determining periodograms of their fluxes.
 This is because the density of visits affects the window function which must be accounted for in developing a power density spectrum.

 The other ("B") will return the histogram of logarithm of fluxes of objects in a selected region of the sky.
-Here, one science case might be the contribution of discrete sources (for instance those studied at a limited-size patch of the sky at high esensitivity and high spatial resolution) to background radiation from unresolved sources over a large area of the sky, which might appear as a diffuse emission.
+Here, one science case might be the contribution of discrete sources (for instance those studied at a limited-size patch of the sky at high sensitivity and high spatial resolution) to background radiation from unresolved sources determined over a large area of the sky but at a lower angular resolution, which then might appear as a diffuse emission.

 .. _DP0-2-Portal-Histogram-Part-A: